alma/alma-installments-prestashop/README.md

 ### Installing

-Download [the latest release](https://github.com/alma/alma-installments-prestashop/releases) and unzip it in your `modules` directory, or upload it from your modules catalog in your PrestaShop admin.
+Download [the latest release](https://github.com/alma/alma-installments-prestashop/releases) and unzip it in your `modules` directory, in a directory named `alma`.

 ### Configuring the module